lee-joanne/yakker-backend/README.md

     - Ecotrust-Canada Markdown was used to create the table of contents for this README.

 7. [Cloudinary](https://cloudinary.com/)
-    - Cloudinary used to host the uploaded images.
+    - Cloudinary is used to host the uploaded images.

 8. [Autopep8](https://pypi.org/project/autopep8/)
     - Autopep8 was used to help organize Python code to match PEP8 standards.